 We first consider the effect of the bulk Lorentz factor $\gamma$ for both on-axis and off-axis cases.
 Here we let $\gamma$ vary between 50 --- 1000.
 Figure \ref{fig:2} shows the time-integrated spectrum obtained for different $\gamma$.
 The peak photon energy is correspondingly marked with a black star on the curve.

 For on-axis cases ($\jet\ge\obs$), the numerical results are plotted in the left panel of Figure \ref{fig:2}.
 When the value of $\gamma$ increases, the peak photon energy and the flux increase simultaneously.
 However, a different trend is found for the off-axis cases ($\jet<\obs$), as shown in the right panel of Figure \ref{fig:2}.
 Both the flux and $\Ep$ decrease as $\gamma$ increases.
-Meanwhile, the flux is significantly lower than that of the on-axis cases.
+The flux is significantly lower than that of the on-axis cases.
 The results are consistent with those of \cite{Farinelli..2021}.

 Figure \ref{fig:2} clearly shows that both $\Ep$ and the flux are positively correlated with $\gamma$ in the on-axis cases, but they are negatively correlated with $\gamma$ in the off-axis cases.
-Next, we want to find out the precise relation between the prompt emission parameters and the input parameters.
+Next, we wish to determine the precise relation between the prompt emission parameters and the input parameters.
 Hence, we plot $\Ep$, $\Eiso$, and $\Lp$ as functions of $\gamma$, $B^{\prime}$, $\ginj$, $|\obs-\jet|$, and $p$ in Figure \ref{fig:3}.

-Generally, we see that the simulation results are well consistent with our analytical results of Equations \ref{eq:26} and \ref{eq:27}.
-Especially, $\Ep$, $\Eiso$ and $\Lp$ have a positive dependence on the Lorentz factor $\gamma$ in the on-axis cases, but they have a negative dependence on $\gamma$ in the off-axis cases.
-It is also interesting to note that the prompt emission parameters are nearly independent on $\obs-\jet$ in the on-axis cases, since the line of sight is always within the jet cone.
+Generally, the simulation results are well consistent with our analytical results of Equations \ref{eq:26} and \ref{eq:27}.
+Especially $\Ep$, $\Eiso$, and $\Lp$ have a positive dependence on the Lorentz factor $\gamma$ in the on-axis cases, but they have a negative dependence on $\gamma$ in the off-axis cases.
+It is also interesting to note that the prompt emission parameters are nearly independent of $\obs-\jet$ in the on-axis cases, since the line of sight is always within the jet cone.
 However, in the off-axis cases, the dependence of the prompt emission parameters on $\obs-\jet$ can be described as a two-phase behavior.
 When $\obs-\jet\ll1/\gamma$, the prompt emission parameters are independent of $\obs-\jet$.
-But when $\obs-\jet>1/\gamma$, they decrease sharply with the increase of $\obs-\jet$, as indicated in Equation \ref{eq:27}.
-Finally, from the last column of Figure \ref{fig:3}, we see that the parameter $p$ has little impact on the prompt emission parameters.
+When $\obs-\jet>1/\gamma$, however, they decrease sharply with the increase of $\obs-\jet$, as indicated in Equation \ref{eq:27}.
+Finally, the last column of Figure \ref{fig:3} shows that the parameter $p$ has little impact on the prompt emission parameters.